Easy Jerk-Marinated Chicken Drumsticks with Cabbage Slaw

-A complex marinade including ginger, lime, cinnamon and habaneros makes these oven-baked drumsticks delightfully savory with a spicy kick.
+The marinade is the star of the show in this recipe for roasted chicken drumsticks.
+Mila Clarke pulls from her family's Jamaican heritage tradition by using a complex marinade made with soy sauce, ginger, lime, cinnamon and habanero peppers to create these oven-baked drumsticks that are delightfully savory but have a spicy kick.
 A simple cabbage slaw, which comes together in minutes, is the perfect accompaniment.

 Here's how we made over this recipe to be healthy and diabetes-friendly: